captbullett65/MSCFT/README.md

 In short, MSCFT is not just a forecasting template — it’s a universal reasoning architecture that scales from zero-code thought frameworks to code-augmented multi-agent systems.

-MSCFT is not just a forecasting template — it’s a universal reasoning architecture that scales from zero-code thought frameworks to code-augmented multi-agent systems.

 ---